Continually Updated Clinical Reference

 Fluorescein

 No known teratogenic effects of fluorescein during pregnancy exist.
-The effect of fluorescein in mothers who are breastfeeding is unknown.
+However, the effect of fluorescein in mothers who are breastfeeding is unknown.

 Topical anesthetic